 As I drove over the Walnut Hills bridge I thought about what my mother had told me when I first started drinking at twelve years old.

-I was leaving the house after clearing my dresser of all its spare change then she said with tears in her eyes; if I ever find her baby Vernon would I please bring him home.
+I was leaving the house after clearing my dresser of all its spare change she said with tears in her eyes if I ever find her baby Vernon would I please bring him home.

 My Lincoln sputtered and jerked on Gilbert Ave. bringing me out of my trance.

-I got out and started walking across Martin Luther King Dr. I was half way across the bridge when I heard someone call my name.
+I stepped out and started walking across Martin Luther King Dr. I was half way across the bridge when I heard someone call my name.